pisv/gethandly.wiki-playground/Step-Four.md

 It works fine, except that it cannot display the outline of the editor's current contents for a Foo file -- it only "sees" the saved contents of the file.
-In this step we will employ the so-called working copy facility to make the view even more alive.
-We will also use the resulting infrastructure to build the Outline page for the Foo editor -- another view of our model.
+In this step we will employ the so-called working copy facility to make that view even more alive.
+We will also use the resulting infrastructure to build an Outline page for the Foo editor -- another view of our model.
 The complete source code for this step of the running example is available in the [Step Four repository](https://github.com/pisv/gethandly.4th).